shweta345/TYPO3CMS-CheatSheets/Documentation/CheatSheets.rst

 *by Leon D.*

-Overview of common TypoScript settings for a new TYPO3 website.
+This overview presents common TypoScript settings for a new TYPO3 website.

 * `Download <http://www.cheatography.com/achjaderleon/cheat-sheets/typo3-new-website/pdf/>`__